zavolanlab/zarp/docs/guides/outputs.md

 `-- samples_htsinfer.tsv
 ```

 All results are stored under the output directory you have specified in your config.yaml file (`results` in this case).
-A json file with the `htsinfer_` prefix is generated containing the infered metadata for each of the samples.
+A json file with the `htsinfer_` prefix is generated containing the inferred metadata for each of the samples.
 All information that could be determined are stored in the file `samples_htsinfer.tsv` that can be later used in the main ZARP pipeline.